blaskocode/EmailAds/memory-bank/activeContext.md

 - Added automatic processing
 - Created memory bank structure

 **Status:** Production deployment completed successfully!
 Application is live on AWS EC2 at http://44.212.209.159:3000.
-All P1 features (PRs #21-24) are complete and deployed.
+All MVP features (PRs #1-13), Post-MVP features (PRs #14-20), P1 features (PRs #21-24), and P2 features (PR #25) are complete and deployed.
 Frontend and backend are running in production with proper configuration.
 All network connectivity and CORS issues have been resolved.

-**Next:** Monitor production performance, gather user feedback, and consider future enhancements based on real-world usage.
+**Recent Work:**
+- PR #25 (AI-Based Content Suggestions) completed
+- Bug fixes for approved campaign preview access
+- Bug fixes for preventing re-approval/rejection
+- Code quality improvements (file splitting for 500-line limit compliance)

+**Current Issues:**
+- None - all recent bug fixes verified and working correctly

+**Next:**
+- PR #26 (route changes) and PR #27 (UI redesign) are proposed
+- Focus on improving user experience with modern, professional design optimized for marketing teams